 If sending through courier service, please send with an ice pack to maintain sample quality.

-Samples for PCR testing must be received by 2:00 pm for same-day turnaround.
+Samples for PCR testing for PRRS must be received by 2:00 pm for same-day turnaround.
 ELISA samples are tested the next day.
 If same-day testing is required, please inform the lab prior to the day of arrival, so arrangements can be made accordingly.